cesarnml/steele-algosAndDs/README.md

 ## Notes

-- Part 1 Notes:
+- Part 1: Big O Intro - Notes:
   - O(1), O(log(n)), O(n), O(n \* log(n)), O(n^2)
   - Time Complexity, Space Complexity
-- Part 2 Notes:
+- Part 2: Problem Solving Fundamentals - Notes:
   - An `algorithm` is a well-defined set of instructions to complete a task
   - George Polya's `How To Solve It`
   - Step 1: Understand the Problem